Skip to Content

 The first was a total disaster because she was incredibly scared.
 The second she was wary and the third time pictured here she knew she was getting a little present so she was pretty happy.

 Some Santa experiences can be extortionately priced.
-However, this one, which you can see looks quite authentic, was completely free in Covent Garden!
+However, this one, which you can see looks quite authentic.

 Christmas in London with kids